 This is where an employee is moved around different departments or positions within a company to give them a better understanding of the business as a whole.

 This can be an effective way of training someone, as they will gain first-hand experience of different aspects of the company.
 However, job rotation can mean an employee is never in one place long enough to become an expert in that area.

 It creates many employees who are jacks of all trades but masters of none.
 This can be a dangerous proposition for your company’s long-term future.

 Shadowing is when an employee observes another more experienced coworker to learn how to perform their job.
 This can be done informally by asking a colleague to show you how they do something or, more formally, through a structured shadowing program.

 It offers the added benefit of allowing your employees to get to know each other better and builds morale.

 Benefits of On the Job Training Programs

 OJT offers a variety of benefits when compared to alternative methods of training.
 Here are a few of the key pros:

-On the job training can help to enhance an individual’s skill set and this, in turn, can lead to improved employee development.
-When an employee is able to learn new skills or hone existing ones while working, they are more likely to be able to contribute more effectively to their role within the company.
+On the job training can help to enhance an individual’s skill set, which can lead to improved employee development.
+When an employee can learn new skills or hone existing ones while working, they are more likely to be able to contribute more effectively to their role within the company.

-This can lead to increased job satisfaction and a feeling of accomplishment, both of which can contribute to improved employee development.
+This can lead to increased job satisfaction and a feeling of accomplishment, which can contribute to improved employee development.